7 min read

 • With a well-defined expense policy, you can stop fraudulent claims like fake receipts or double reimbursements before they happen.

-• Using tools like Mekari Expense streamlines the process by automating approvals, tracking, and enforcing budget limits, ensuring your policy is followed seamlessly across the board.
+• Using spend management tools like Mekari Expense streamlines the process by automating approvals, tracking, and enforcing budget limits, ensuring your policy is followed seamlessly across the board.

 What is an expense policy